nadirhamid/asterisk-audiofork/README.md

 # Sending separate Websocket streams

-In a production scenario, it is common to handle both legs of the call, incoming and outgoing.
+In a production scenario, it is common to handle both the incoming and outgoing legs of a call.
+The basic example doesn't do that, but it is certainly possible.

-Below is an example including a WebSocket server that receives two connections and stores each stream in its own unique file.
+Below is an example including a WebSocket server that handles two connections and stores each stream in its own unique file.

 Updated dialplan